 Can I use a free VPN with an Android TV box?

 While there are free VPN services available, we advise against using them for several reasons.
 Firstly, they’re far slower than the VPNs above.
-Usually, you’ll find it takes a long time to even check your email when connected, let alone stream HD video.
+Usually, you’ll find it takes a long time to just check your email when connected, let alone stream HD video.

 Secondly, you have to consider how these VPN providers are making their money.
-If they’re particularly unscrupulous, there’s nothing stopping them from displaying ads on every site you visit or selling your internet history to third parties.
+If they’re particularly unscrupulous, nothing is stopping them from displaying ads on every site you visit or selling your internet history to third parties.
 Primarily, people connect to VPNs to keep their browsing private but if you use a free VPN, there’s a chance you’re actually more exposed than ever.

 Finally, with a free VPN, you open your system up to all kinds of threats.
 These could be as simple as a VPN client that installs malware on your computer, or as advanced as using your system as part of a botnet.
-To be safe, we’d recommend sticking to trusted, reputable VPN services with well-detailed privacy policies.
+To be safe, we’d recommend sticking to trusted, reputable VPN services with well-detailed online privacy policies.

 How to manually set up a VPN on an Android TV box

-How to install an APK file manually
+How to install an APK file manually on Android TV Box

 Before you can install the software, you’ll have to enable installation from unauthorized sources.
 This feature is intended to protect you from potentially sketchy apps but since we know that this one is safe, there’s no risk.
 Go to your Settings menu and select the Lock screen and security option.
-ABout halfway down the page you’ll see the Unknown sources setting — tap it to turn it on.
+About halfway down the page you’ll see the Unknown sources setting — tap it to turn it on.